Maximum entropy states of collisionless positron-electron plasma in a dipole magnetic field: Introduction

 The present paper is organized as follows.
-In section 2, we derive the equilibrium distribution functions of positrons and electrons by taking into account the conservation of the first adiabatic invariant, and obtain the corresponding form of the Poisson equation for the electrostatic potential.
-In sections 3 and 4, we study the effect of the second and third adiabatic invariants on positron-electron plasma equilibria.
-In section 5, we report equilibrium spatial densities and electrostatic potential obtained by numerical solution of the Poisson equation for the electrostatic potential, and demonstrate efficient confinement of both species.
+In section 2, we derive the maximum entropy distribution functions of positrons and electrons by taking into account the conservation of the first adiabatic invariant, and obtain the corresponding form of the Poisson equation for the electrostatic potential.
+In sections 3 and 4, we study the effect of the second and third adiabatic invariants on positron-electron plasma maximum entropy states.
+In section 5, we report spatial densities and electrostatic potential obtained by numerical solution of the Poisson equation for the electrostatic potential, and demonstrate efficient confinement of both species.
 In section 6, we study the toroidal rotation velocity profile of the positron-electron plasma, and find that it departs from the rigid rotation occurring in magnetic traps relying on a straight homogeneous magnetic field.
 Concluding remarks are given in section 7.

+We remark that the theory developed in the present paper holds provided that the macroscopic constraints defining each statistical ensemble (total particle number, total energy, total magnetic moment, and so on) are preserved throughout the relaxation of the system.
+In particular, the period of the slowest adiabatic motion must be considerably smaller than the typical time scale of the fastest turbulent fluctuations in the system.
+However, in real experiments particles and energy will be lost via different mechanisms, such as by interaction with the vessel boundary, and the degree of conservation of adiabatic invariants will not be perfect.
+Therefore, the theory will be quantitatively accurate only if such losses are not too large.
+Nevertheless, we expect the theory to remain qualitatively consistent even in the presence of large losses since the surviving (trapped component) of the plasma should eventually converge toward the derived maximum entropy states.

+Finally, notice that the present theory does not make any predictions on the nature of electromagnetic fluctuations.
+It only provides information on the maximum entropy state that results from the action of these fluctuations, which act to increase the entropy of the system.
+Hence, although the model cannot describe transient phenomena such as waves, transport, or diffusion, it is sufficient to describe the ‘final’ state of the system, i.e. the equilibrium toward which the plasma tends to settle over a sufficiently long time interval.